 Mega-caps are companies that have market capitalizations of $200 billion or higher.
 Like large-caps, megacaps offer more stability rather than immense growth potential.
 They can be great for investors who are nearing retirement, who don’t want to take on the risks of micro- to mid-cap stocks, or who want to stabilize a portfolio of more volatile investments.

-Only a dozen or so companies have reached this exclusive status, only one of which resides in Canada (Shopify).
-For more examples of mega-stocks, you’ll have to look south of the border: Amazon, Apple, Coca-Cola, Johnson & Johnson, and Verizon are all American mega-caps you might be able to buy through your online broker.
+Only a dozen or so companies have reached this exclusive status, and none reside in Canada.
+For examples of mega-stocks, you’ll have to look south of the border: Amazon, Apple, Coca-Cola, Johnson & Johnson, and Verizon.

 8. Domestic stocks